yb66/path_helper/README.md

 ## <a name="ci-cd">CI/CD</a>

 The project uses GitHub Actions for continuous integration.
-The workflow runs on pushes and pull requests to the `master` and `v4` branches.
+The workflow runs on pushes and pull requests to the `master` and `dev` branches.

 ### Workflow Features